jddMaz/ReelReview/README.md

 - Advanced Search: Filter movies by genre, year, rating, and more.

-- Community Discussions: Engage in forums and comment sections.

 - Watchlist & History: Track and save movies.

 - Interactive Rating System: Rate movies on various criteria.